What is a Sales Manager

 Of course not.

 Owning up to a mistake shows that you are human.
-People respect and trust you as a manager when you show that mistakes happen and can be a learning opportunity.
+People respect and trust you as a sales manager when you show that mistakes happen and can be a learning opportunity.

 Another benefit of owning up to your mistakes is that your employees will not be as likely to hide their own mistakes from you.
 Once you can identify that there is an issue, you can help develop a plan for getting it ironed out.
 Nurture this opportunity to earn respect and bust open the doors of communication.